evhub/ripple-wallet-generator/README.md

-NOTE: Use the very significantly updated version of this tool found in the private Ripple Labs repository under the name "ripple-entity-generator" instead of this one.
+**NOTE:** Use the very significantly updated version of this tool found in the private Ripple Labs repository under the name `ripple-entity-generator` instead of this one.
 This one is highly outdated.

 # ripple-wallet-generator